doutimi3/ansible-config/README.md

 ![](./img/todo_artifact.png)

-* To get the url_password (which is essentially the encrypted version of your artifactory password), click on "Set up" in the top right hand corner of the page shown above, enter your password and click on "Generate Token", the copy the encrypted password and replace the url_password with it.
+* To get the url_password (which is essentially the encrypted version of your artifactory password), click on "Set Me Up" in the top right hand corner of the page shown above, enter your password and click on "Generate Token", the copy the encrypted password and replace the url_password with it.

 ![](./img/encrypt_password.png)